SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1018 API Guidelines.md

 ### PENDING MUST use URL parameters for result set limiting

 - **fields**: field name expression to retrieve only a subset of fields of a resource.
 See SHOULD support partial responses via filtering below.
+  - We don't need to allow for all fields to be filterable.
+Only the ones the UI needs.

 - **embed**: field name expression to expand or embedded sub-entities, e.g. inside of an article entity, expand silhouette code into the silhouette object.
 Implementing embed correctly is difficult, so do it with care.
 See SHOULD allow optional embedding of sub-resources below.

 ### PENDING MUST use URL parameters for sorting

 - **sort**: comma-separated list of fields (as defined by MUST define collection format of header and query parameters) to define the sort order.
 To indicate sorting direction, fields may be prefixed with + (ascending) or - (descending), e.g. /sales-orders?sort=+id.
+  - We don't need to allow for all fields to be sortable.
+Only the ones the UI needs.